Tech-Aware/sedkeeper-tool/README.md

   - Change PIN
   - Display card authenticity
   - Initialize a Satochip card
   - Display the log usage historic

+- Seedkeeper version management
+  - Displaying or not some possibility or information depending on the seedkeeper version
+  - Between V1 and V2 that contains different functionality added or deprecated